eboursier/eboursier.github.io/_pages/about.md

 Have a look at my (hopefully updated) [CV](http://eboursier.github.io/files/boursier_cv.pdf) for additional information!

+Please, do not hesitate to ask me any question or supplementary material (code, slides...) by email.

 ## News
 * *Statistical Efficiency of Thompson Sampling for Combinatorial Semi-Bandits* accepted at [NeurIPS2020](https://neurips.cc/). <sub><sup><span style="color:grey">28-09-2020</span></sup></sub>
 * *Selfish Robustness and Equilibria in Multi-Player Bandits* got accepted at [COLT2020](http://learningtheory.org/colt2020/).
 The conference will be held online. <sub><sup><span style="color:grey">26-05-2020</span></sup></sub>